Robert Bishop RPT welcomes you to his woodturning/art/ crafts website

 Robert Specialises in woodturning Large bowls, Hollow forms and Vessels in Burr, Exotic and Native woods ~ especially Monkey Puzzle, all from sustainable forests/sources.

-He is also a member of the Association of Wood-turner’s of Great Britain, The Middlesex Wood Turning Association, The American Association of Woodturner’s and on the Craft Council Register of Makers as well as many other organisations, clubs, forums and groups.
+He is also a member of the Association of Wood-turner’s of Great Britain, the American Association of Woodturners.

-His work consists of a variety of shapes using different woods, his current series is very aptly entitled ‘A Cut Above the Rest’.
-The many pieces are considered to be ‘outstanding’ and are exhibited in Art Galleries, Exhibitions, Craft Events and Shows and are widely sought to add to Private collections internationally and at home here in the UK.
+His work consists of a variety of shapes using different woods.
+Many pieces are considered to be ‘outstanding’ and are exhibited in Art Galleries, Exhibitions, Craft Events and Shows and are widely sought to add to Private collections internationally and at home here in the UK.

-To view or to buy buy a unique woodturning visit the New Gallery here on the page tags above.
-Be sure though to add the Kraftinwood site to your favourites and return as new items are being regularly added.Robert specialises in turning Monkey Puzzle such as the bowl here on the right, the exquisite shape highlights the whorls and black natural staining (spalt) making a wonderful combination that will appear on many wish lists and will, once seen ’ break hearts ‘ if not purchased !!.
+To view or to buy buy a unique woodturning visit the Gallery pages above.
+Be sure though to add the Kraftinwood site to your favourites and return as new items are being regularly added.Robert specialises in turning Monkey Puzzle such as the bowl here on the right, the exquisite shape highlights the whorls and black natural staining (spalt) making a wonderful combination that will appear on many wish lists.

 Can you see the faces in this hollow form made from a Laburnum root ball?